Walt Disney Concert Hall Ticket Info

-• Under My Upcoming Events, click VIEW TICKETS next to the event that you are attending
+- Under My Upcoming Events, click MANAGE TICKETS next to the event that you wish to forward

 Planning Your Visit